newfies-dialer/newfies-dialer/docs/source/getting-started.rst

       they owe money, and an IVR menu presented to talk to the finance department or passed to a credit card capture IVR to pay over the phone.

-    * **Appointment reminders**: Doctors, Dentists, and other organisations that make appointments for their clients can integrate Newfies-Dialer into their appointment systems to pass a message reminding them of an upcoming appointment.
+    * **Appointment Reminders**: Doctors, Dentists, and other organisations that make appointments for their clients can integrate Newfies-Dialer into their appointment systems to pass a message reminding clients of an upcoming appointment.

-    * **Dissemination of information via phone**: Newfies-Dialer was originally designed to call large numbers of people and disseminate medical and health advice via the ubiquitous cellphone in 3rd world countries where often, literacy levels are low.
+    * **Dissemination of information via phone**: Newfies-Dialer was originally designed to call large numbers of people and disseminate medical and health advice via cellphone in 3rd world countries where often, literacy levels are low.
 On a local scale, it can be used to disseminate information about forthcoming community events.